Japanese war crimes: Perfidy

-Throughout the Pacific War, Japanese soldiers often feigned injury or surrender to lure approaching Allied forces before attacking them.
-An alleged example of this was the "Goettge Patrol" during the early days of the Guadalcanal campaign in August 1942.
-After the patrol believed they saw a white flag displayed on the west bank of Matanikau River, Marine Corps Lieutenant Colonel Frank Goettge assembled 25 men, primarily consisting of intelligence personnel, to search the area.
+Throughout the Pacific War, Japanese soldiers frequently feigned injury or surrender to lure approaching Allied forces before attacking them.
+An alleged example of this tactic was the "Goettge Patrol" during the early days of the Guadalcanal campaign in August 1942.
+After the patrol believed they saw a white flag displayed on the west bank of Matanikau River, Marine Corps Lieutenant Colonel Frank Goettge assembled 25 men, primarily consisting of military intelligence personnel, to search the area.
 Unknown to the patrol, the white flag was actually a Japanese flag with the Hinomaru disc insignia obscured.
 A Japanese prisoner was plied with alcohol and in his drunken state mistakenly revealed that there were a number of Japanese soldiers west of the Matanikau River who wanted to surrender.
 The Goettge Patrol landed by boat west of the Lunga Point perimeter, between Point Cruz and the Matanikau River, on a reconnaissance mission to contact a group of Japanese troops that American forces thought was willing to surrender.
 The Japanese soldiers were not in fact about to surrender and soon after the patrol landed the group of Japanese naval troops ambushed and almost completely wiped out the patrol.
 Goettge was among the dead.
 Only three Americans made it back to American lines in the Lunga Point perimeter alive.

 News of the killing and supposed treachery by the Japanese outraged the American Marines:

 This was the first mass killing of the Marines on Guadalcanal.
 We were shocked.
 Shocked ... because headquarters had believed anything a Jap had to say ...
 The loss of this patrol and the particularly cruel way in which they had met death, hardened our hearts toward the Japanese.
 The idea of taking prisoners was swept from our minds.
 It was too dangerous.